 Physical Grading : 2

 After breakfast take a tour of the countryside, tasting locally-grown, seasonal produce.
-Depending on the season, you'll be treated to durian, or rambutan, lychee, pineapples, mangos or bananas.
+Depending on the season, you'll be treated to durian or rambutan, plus lychee, pineapples, mangos or bananas.
 Next, visit the Kampot Pepper Project.
 Grown in Cambodia for centuries, Kampot pepper is considered among the world’s finest.
 Today pepper is also seen as an important symbol of Cambodian regeneration – the province’s pepper was almost completely wiped out by rice production during the Khmer Rouge period.
-Continue on to Kep, and it's lively Kep Crab markets, where crabs are kept fresh in pots that float in the Gulf of Thailand's warm waters.
+Continue on to the lively Kep Crab markets, where crabs are kept fresh in pots that float in the Gulf of Thailand's warm waters.
 Enjoy a lunch of fresh crab cooked to perfection, eaten on a pier overlooking the ocean.
 After lunch, walk along the Kep beach and explore the old oceanfront buildings.
 Kep was once Cambodia's most popular and prestigious beach town, but the Khmer Rouge destroyed many of Kep's mansions and villas.
 The ghostly remains now stand as a silent reminder.
 Alternatively, relax in a hammock or swim in the warm South China Sea.

 Take a bicycle ride into the countryside.
 The ride is easy and takes in mostly shady roads through local villages.
 Along the way, stop and experience rice paper-making, fruit drying and preparation, production of the famous prahok (fish paste) and rice wine-making.
 Finish up at the best Kralan (sticky rice in bamboo) stall in the district.
 Then travel by private bus to the temple city of Banteay Chhmar, sometimes referred to as the Citadel of the Cat (approximately 3-4 hours).
 Some of the road is unsealed which slows down the journey, but it is worth it to visit this remote small community.
 The 9th century temple here is a top candidate for World Heritage Status, with the ruins here similar to the famous Bayon with their face towers, and surrounded by an impressive 9 kilometre-long wall.
 Experience true Cambodian hospitality by staying with a local family in a traditional Khmer wooden-stilted house.
 As the day draws to a close, enjoy a memorable traditional Khmer dinner by torch-light in the grounds of the temple.
 If traveling during the rainy season the temple grounds may be too wet so we will instead visit a local Community Center for a traditional dinner.

 Rise early for a morning temple visit.
 After a traditional Khmer breakfast, take a turn around the village food market.
 Collect some ingredients and help prepare lunch with your community hosts, picking up a cooking tip or two!
 Enjoy a lunchtime feast before farewelling your hosts and departing for Siem Reap by private vehicle (approximately 4 hours).
 The small but expanding town of Siem Reap is the gateway to Angkor.
 This is the most popular destination for travellers in all of Cambodia, perhaps even in South East Asia.
 You'll probably notice a change of pace here, so take a short introductory walk around the centre of town and enjoy the atmosphere.
 With its cafes, bars, restaurants, food and drinks stands, Siem Reap caters for foodies of all persuasions.
 A visit to the old market is a must, even if you're not looking for souvenirs; wandering through the stalls and surrounding shops, the silks, cottons, sarongs, silver and statues are a riot of colour and a feast for the eyes.
 In the evening, take a motor remork around the hidden local street food treasures of Siem Reap: barbecued corn and meat on skewers; Khmer Fried Chicken; green mango served with chilli and salt; ducks eggs and more.
-Continue on to a local restaurant for more tasty treats, before finishing at a dessert stall where fruit shakes, fruit with sweetened condensed milk and baked puddings are the specialty.
+Finish at a dessert stall where fruit shakes, fruit with sweetened condensed milk and baked puddings are the specialty.

-Spend a full day temple-hopping with your local guide to make the most of your visit to the world-famous Angkor complex, built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in South-East Asia.
+Spend a full day temple-hopping with your local guide to make the most of your visit to the world-famous Angkor complex, built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in Southeast Asia.
 The ruins are scattered over an area of some 160 square kilometres, but the main cluster of temples is close to Siem Reap so you'll have plenty of time to fully appreciate the great archaeological sites.
-These include Angkor Wat, the Bayon and the jungle-covered Ta Prohm.
+These include Angkor Wat, Bayon and the jungle-covered Ta Prohm.
 The temples were believed to represent the cosmic world and were set in perfect balance, symmetry and composition.
 The intricately carved bas-reliefs and architectural designs are mind-blowing and there are spectacular photographic opportunities at any time of day.
 In the evening, enjoy a final dinner at a restaurant celebrating contemporary Khmer flavours.